costonisp/AntennaTest/README.md

 AntennaTestSender_tbeam is the sender program and is tested on T-beam:

+AntennaTestSender_HeltecV2 is the sender program and is tested on Heltec V2:

 These programs are based on the programs publishes by SensorsIot found here: https://github.com/SensorsIot/Antenna-Tester
 The programs are simplified  by removing the GPS parts, which are not needed for comparing antenna's